 For seasoning of the oven breaded okra, I skipped the Parmesan cheese and added 1 teaspoon garlic powder, 1 teaspoon onion powder and 1/4-1/2 teaspoon cayenne.
 If you are eating low fodmap, skip the garlic and onion powder, the cayenne is okay and keep the Parmesan cheese.
 Another option for gluten-free is to use gluten free panko.
 You can even keep the sweet potato in there.

-- 10 ounces fresh or frozen black-eyed peas (I got mine from Sunny Creek Farm from Tryon, NC)
+• 10 ounces fresh or frozen black-eyed peas (I got fresh ones from Sunny Creek Farm from Tryon, NC)

 To prepare greens, stem and cut fine.
 Mince garlic fine.
 In an iron skillet, over medium heat adds 1-2 teaspoon olive oil and add garlic.
 Quickly add the greens and stir well being careful to not burn the garlic.
 Cook until greens become soft.